no1rookie/fuel_qld/README.md

 ### Comparison with Unleaded Petrol
 - Both **PULP 98 RON** and **unleaded petrol** exhibit strong price variability and seasonal peaks, indicating that despite differences in fuel type and octane rating, they are subject to similar market and logistical pressures.
 However, higher-octane fuel like PULP 98 RON might also have additional market segmentation based on consumer preferences for premium fuels.

-### Further Research:
-- For a deeper understanding of the relationship between fuel prices and underlying factors (e.g., storage, transportation, market dynamics), advanced **machine learning (ML) techniques** could be applied.
-Some potential approaches include:
-  - **Time Series Forecasting Models**: Techniques like **ARIMA**, **Prophet**, or **LSTM** (Long Short-Term Memory networks) could be used to model and predict future price trends, accounting for seasonality, external factors like crude oil prices, and other economic indicators.
-  - **Regression Analysis**: Multi-variable regression can help quantify the impact of various factors (e.g., storage costs, transportation delays, crude oil price changes) on fuel prices.
-  - **Clustering Algorithms**: Using unsupervised learning methods such as **K-means** clustering or **DBSCAN**, fuel stations could be grouped based on pricing patterns, regional trends, or supply chain characteristics.
-  - **Feature Engineering**: Create new features based on external data (e.g., weather conditions, exchange rates, fuel consumption patterns) to explore hidden correlations and improve prediction accuracy.

-- **Further research** using these approaches could provide more accurate predictions of price fluctuations and identify the key drivers behind them, offering valuable insights into optimizing fuel pricing strategies and supply chain management.

 ### Ongoing Work and Questions